ejtmaravillas/MOIHackathon/README.md

 ### Run

-- run `ionic serve` in the terminal from the project root
+- run `ionic serve` in the terminal from the project root directory

 ```bash
 ionic serve